goschtl/zope/Zope3/branches/dominik-locatableadapters/src/zope/app/catalog/README.txt

     [0, 0, 0]

 Note that you don't have to use the catalog's search methods.
-You can access it's indexes directly, since the catalog is a mapping:
+You can access its indexes directly, since the catalog is a mapping:

     >>> [(name, cat[name].field_name) for name in cat] [(u'age', 'age'), (u'color', 'color'), (u'size', 'sz')]